Brighter-Collective/huecms/README.md

 of their online content in one place.
 It is platform agnostic and can be pushed to multiple sources (including FTP, SFTP, Facebook, Twitter, and more to come.)

-Features include:
+### Features include:
-1. Revision history
+- Revision history
-2. Moderator/author workflows
+- Moderator/author workflows
-3. Comments
+-  Comments
-4. Syntax highlighting for HTML, Javascript, and CSS
+- Syntax highlighting for HTML, Javascript, and CSS
-5. Email notifications
+- Email notifications

----

-## Quick Instructions:
+## Quick Guide:
 1. Login with: admin@huecms.com
 2. Password is: password
 3. Create an endpoint